Samolote/tic-tac-toe-game/README.md

 # Tic-Tac-Toe Game

 This project was bootstrapped with [Vite](https://vitejs.dev) and made with: **React** + **XState** + **styled-components** as recruitment task. \
 First contact with XState and style-components.
-Hopefully you'll consider the code of good quality. :)

 ## Project setup